Pineapple Pork Chops

 Instant pot filled with cooked chunks of potato, onion, and broth.

 1. Cover and cook.
-Once the pork chops are done, let the pressure naturally release for at least 15 minutes to help keep them tender and juicy.
-Remove them to allow them to rest.
+When the Hawaiian pork chops are done cooking, let the pressure release naturally for at least 10 minutes to help keep them tender and juicy.

 A plate with Pineapple Pork Chops served with Cauliflower Rice, lime slices, and cilantro.

 Let the leftovers cool completely.
 Then, place the pork chops and pineapple sauce in an airtight container.
-Store in the fridge for 3-5 days.
+Store in the fridge and enjoy again within 5 days.

 How do I know when the pork chops are ready?